-3 Ways You Can Support Local Businesses During Lockdown After 6 weeks of lockdown, the Covid-19 pandemic continues to take its toll on our everyday lives, therefore, it is important we maintain high spirits and support each other and our local communities as much as possible.
+We have officially entered an economic recession combined with rampant inflation.
+After endless lockdowns, the Covid-19 pandemic fallout continues to take its toll on our everyday lives, therefore, it is important we maintain high spirits and support each other and our local communities as much as possible.
 As non-essential stores remain closed until further notice, there is little we can do to help with this reality.
 However, for those small local shops and convenience stores that continue to provide us with our essential items and necessities, there are steps put in place to help support their success during this tough time.

 We discuss how to help see our long-standing local businesses survive through the Covid-19 pandemic.

-Since lockdown, the food service delivery market has grew in value to a staggering £8.5 billion in 2019, and it’s no secret that the ease of an already made meal is a desirable option for everyone every now and then.
+Since lockdown, the food service delivery market has grew in value to a staggering £8.5 billion, and it’s no secret that the ease of an already made meal is a desirable option for everyone every now and then.

 Use The Delivery Instruction Option